New Rockford Bridge

 The New Rockford Bridge near New Rockford, North Dakota is a Warren truss bridge structure that was built in 1904 over the James River.
+It was built by Fargo Bridge & Iron Co. at a cost of $4396.
+It is the oldest documented metal truss bridge in Eddy County, and is unusual because most other metal bridges built in North Dakota were Pratt truss or riveted Parker truss designs.
 It was listed on the National Register of Historic Places in 1997.